 The shots of the glowing, fuzzy Sands atop the telescope in the end is also a rather nicely done little shot, and the end where the alien’s body disintegrates is not at all badly made.
 One fun gaffe is the fact that in some shots the alien appears to be wearing tight boxer briefs, in other shots (where his leg prudently covers his private parts) the briefs are gone.
 Even more bizarre is that his nipples keep disappearing and reappearing between cuts.
 The reason to the underwear discrepancy was that due to the Hays Code, nudity was not allowed on screen.
 The code did, however, state that some nudity was allowed, for example when it came to mannequins or statues, as long as it was done in the tasteful style of classical statues.
 So in some shots, Sands was replaced with a plaster cast of his own body, sans briefs and nipples.

 This is not to say that this is a great effects film.
 All of the effects seen were done better in earlier Invisible Man films, even in the Egyptian version Min aina laka haza?
 (1952, review).
 But it is surprising to see effects of such quality pop up in a film like this.
-The quality is no surprise, however, once you know they were done by one of the great visual effects pioneers of Hollywood, Howard A. Anderson Jr. who created pioneering effects for such productions as Star Trek (1966-1968), Invasion of the Body Snatchers (1957), The Time Machine (1960) and Superman (1978).
+The quality is no surprise, however, once you know they were done by one of the great visual effects pioneers of Hollywood, Howard A. Anderson Jr. who created pioneering effects for such productions as Star Trek (1966-1968), Invasion of the Body Snatchers (1956, review), The Time Machine (1960) and Superman (1978).

 Phantom from Space was one of the first films as director of photography for William H. Clothier, another Hollywood legend who worked on dozens on westerns with John Wayne and John Ford, including The Alamo (1960), The Man Who Shot Liberty Valance (1962), Cheyenne Autumn (1964) and Big Jake (1971).
 He was nominated for two Oscars.